If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Okay - I made that up.
 But as a marketer myself, sometimes that figure doesn’t feel too far from the truth.
 To run effective marketing, you’ve got to create and deploy tons of visuals across different channels, both online and offline.

-That’s especially true if you’re trying to use Google Drive, Dropbox or your shared network drive to keep on top of your digital content.
+It can be tricky if you’re trying to use Google Drive, Dropbox or your shared network drive to keep on top of all that digital content.
 Sure, these systems are great for documents.
 But they’re not built for finding, sharing and using your marketing visuals.

 - All your brand logo variations